hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 ## Example 2 -- Filtering Columns

-A subset of model object columns can be populated to avoid the overhead of heavy column types (blobs, clobs, long varchar, etc).
+A subset of the model object columns can be populated, instead of the full set (default).
+This can help  to avoid the overhead of heavy column types (blobs, clobs, long varchar, etc).

+The subset can be defined by:

+- Explicitly naming the columns (e.g `a.id`)
+- Defining a rule to include columns (eg `a.star().filter(c -> c.getType().equals("TIMESTAMP"))`)

-The code:
+The following query:

 ```java
 AccountTable a = this.accountDAO.newTable();